Metaprogramming, Fibers, DSLs, Design Patterns & Performance — a developer’s deep dive into Ruby’s most powerful paradigms

 Ruby7.
 Performance Optimization

-Optimizing Ruby code involves reducing memory usage, avoiding unnecessary loops, and using built-in methods efficiently.
+Optimizing it code involves reducing memory usage, avoiding unnecessary loops, and using built-in methods efficiently.

 # Inefficient